Nicky Waters

 I believe Yoga and massage should be accessible and meaningful for everyone and so will consider all aspects of a clients' circumstances to help develop a service which is suited to their individual needs.

-Sensitivity to and understanding of trauma is an ongoing personal work and informs the sessions I offer.
+Sensitivity to and an awareness of trauma is an ongoing personal work and informs the sessions I offer.
 Inclusivity for all is something I aim towards.
 However, I cannot claim to be knowledgeable about what all bodies need.
 I always remain open to and thankful for your feedback.

 Please contact me for prices and availability.